"Before diving into a construction project understand the risks. What's lying in wait to bite unsuspecting contractors?"

 But as in that empty dark house our imaginations can run wild imagining all kinds of risks and dramas that don’t exist.
 Tap, creak, scratch – who is there?
 If we take all these imaginary risks, real and otherwise, into account we wouldn’t submit a price for any project.
 In fact just give up construction.

-So how do we treat risk on our projects?
+How do we treat risk on our construction projects?

 We now have a list of all our perceived risks and have allocated a possibility of the risk eventuating and the possible cost impact of the risk event if it should eventuate.
 What now?